fbpxl

 Some examples of how you can practise syllables in an interactive way include:

-- Hold up syllable picture cards and ask students to stomp or jump syllables as you move around the classroom
+• Hold up a syllable picture card and ask students to stomp or jump syllables as you move around the classroom

 Use song and movement